trimstray/nginx-admins-handbook/README.md

 **Nginx** (_/ˌɛndʒɪnˈɛks/ EN-jin-EKS_, stylized as NGINX or nginx) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 It is originally written by [Igor Sysoev](http://sysoev.ru/en/).
 For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.

 NGINX is a fast, light-weight and powerful web server that can also be used as a fast HTTP reverse proxy, reliable load balancer and high performance caching server.
 Generally it provides the core of complete web stacks.
+For me it's a one of the best and the most important service I ever got in my SysAdmin career.

 These essential documents should be the main source of knowledge for you: